cardano-foundation/cardano-academy/courses/CBCA/2-advanced_blockchain_concepts/1-transactions_models/README.md

 - [ ] A transaction, once validated, is added to a block and distributed across the network in a peer-to-peer fashion

 <details><summary>See correct answer</summary>
-- [ ] A transaction is created by the owner of the inputs and it cannot be created by anyone else

 - [x] The creator of a transaction and the signer can be two different individuals
-- [ ] A transaction is always only propagated by end users to other users in a peer-to-peer fashion
 - [x] A transaction, once validated, is added to a block and distributed across the network in a peer-to-peer fashion
 </details>

 ### Analyze the image below and select the missing steps in the transaction life cycle